Legend-Master/discord-navigate-on-mouse-down/README.md

 # Navigate On Mouse Down

-A [Better Discord](https://betterdiscord.app/) plugin that triggers nagivation to server and channels on mouse down instead of on click
+A [Better Discord](https://betterdiscord.app/) plugin that triggers nagivation to servers and channels on mouse down instead of on click